jidongxiao/CSCI1200-DataStructures/lectures/18_trees_I/README.md

 ## 18.3 Definition: Balanced Trees

 - The number of nodes on each subtree of each node in a “balanced” tree is approximately the same.
-In order to be an exactly balanced binary tree, what must be true about the number of nodes in the tree?
 - In order to claim the performance advantages of trees, we must assume and ensure that our data structure remains approximately balanced.
-(You’ll see much more of this in Intro to Algorithms!)

 ## 18.4 Exercise